lostpolaris/coding-sample/README.md

 ## How to Test

--   `docker exec -it heb-coding-challenge-test /bin/bash`
+-   `docker exec -it coding-sample-test /bin/bash`
 -   in that container
     -   `cd tests/`
     -   `python tests.py`